sehlen-bsi/botan-docs/docs/audit_report/src/side_channels/01_02_frodokem.rst

 - eFrodoKEM 1344 AES

 For the analysis of FrodoKEM, a utility program has been written that calls the functions to be analysed in a similar way to the Botan CLI.
-The following call is used to create the signature:
+The following call is used to obtain the encapsulation and decapsulation outputs:

 .. code-block:: cpp